sanskarbiswal/OpenCV_Smile-Detection/README.md

 # Requirements
 System Equipped with Webcam

 Python 3x (Tested on Python 3.6.7)

 OpenCV

 Note: Tested on Windows 10

 # Get Python and OpenCV

-The latest version of Python can be downloaded from https://python.org/ Install OpenCV in python.
+The latest version of Python can be downloaded from https://python.org

-Windows:
+Install OpenCV in python.
+On a Windows System:

-Open Command Prompt and enter: python -m pip install opencv-python If you have both python2 and python3 on your system, : python3 -m pip install opencv-python
+Open Command Prompt and enter: python -m pip install opencv-python

+If you have both python2 and python3 on your system, : python3 -m pip install opencv-python

 # Note and Future Development: